In this first blog, I’d like to give you an idea of who I am, how my perspective might be unique, and how I ended up at BU law school.

 Oh great, an existential question.
 Well, my resume reads something like this: I graduated from Smith College in 2010, then worked in research administration at Dartmouth College’s medical school for a year and a half.
 During this time I also worked as a freelance writing tutor and editor, which I continue to do on a limited basis in law school.
 I traveled abroad to India in both high school and college, where I learned Hindi and conducted research.
 I volunteer as a liasion between an Indian charity, Ability Aid International India, and the church I grew up in, St. Paul’s Episcopal Church in White River Junction, Vermont.

 But who I am is probably more than my resume.
 I’m also a big sister, a dog trainer, a cyclist, a dancer, and a poet.
 I’m a native Vermonter and an avid lover of all the northern states of New England.
-I am in a middle-distance relationship, and I travel to New Hampshire twice a month to spend time with my amazing partner, Rob.
-I am a person living with a chronic genetic condition that make some physical things (like carrying heavy objects, or writing by hand,) difficult for me.
 I’m a joker and a prankster.
 I’m bad at keeping exciting secrets, like what I’m going to get you for Christmas.
-I like people but find large crowds overwhelming.
+I like people, especially in small groups.
 All this comes to one major point I intend to make in my blog as a whole: you will still be you in law school, you’ll just be a busy version of you.
 You should plan accordingly.

 2. How did I end up at BU Law?

 For a while, my top choice for my next degree was an MSN in nursing.
 I wanted to pursue nursing because I like working with people, I believe in quality health care, and I liked working in a hospital environment.
-However, my boss, Dr. Paul Holtzheimer, encouraged me to look into degrees that would lead me to a career with more ongoing learning and research, because he saw an insatiable curiosity in me that he though might not be satisfied by a career in nursing.
-Dr. Holtzheimer imagined that I would be a good doctor, but I knew from experience that since math and science do not come to me intuitively, I would struggle in medical school.
-This insight led me to ask myself - ‘well, what am I good at?’
+However, my boss, Dr. Paul Holtzheimer, encouraged me to look into degrees that would lead me to a career with more ongoing learning and research, because he saw a curiosity in me that he though might not be satisfied by a career in nursing.
+Dr. Holtzheimer imagined that I would be a good doctor.
+I knew from experience, thought, that the study of challenging science often goes slowly for me, so I felt that I would struggle with certain parts of medical school.
+This led me to ask myself - ‘well, what am I good at?’